Yes Bank asks Dish TV to call EGM to reconstitute board | Business

 According to Yes Bank, instead of placing the resolutions before the shareholders of the company at the AGM, which was to be held on September 27, 2021, Dish TV is now seeking an extension of the date of holding AGM based on ''unfounded reasons''.

+According to Yes Bank, Dish TV had notified it that the change in directorship requires, inter alia, prior approval of the Ministry of Broadcasting and hence the resolutions for removal and appointment of directors cannot be placed before the shareholders at the AGM.

+''The bank accordingly issued revised notices to the company on September 9, 2021, wherein the effectiveness of the change in directorship of the company was made subject to receipt of the MIB approval,'' it said.

 It had in its letter dated September 18, 2021 submitted details of the proposed directors to enable the company to apply to the MIB and seek their approval, Yes Bank said.
-In the EGM notice, Yes Bank has sought to remove Rasllmi Aggarwal, Bhagwan Das Narang, Shankar Agganval and Ashok Mathai Kurien from the board of Dish TV besides Jawahar Goel.
+In the EGM notice, Yes Bank has sought to remove Rashmi Aggarwal, Bhagwan Das Narang, Shankar Aggarwal and Ashok Mathai Kurien from the board of Dish TV besides Jawahar Goel.

 Yes Bank, which is opposing Rs 1,000 crore right issues by the Subhash Chandra led Essel group firm, has also sent name of seven people - two Non-Executive Directors and five Independent Directors - to be nominated on the board of the company.